Top Canadian Business Groups on LinkedIn

 Online networking holds a lot of promise, especially in a country with a population as spread out as Canada’s is.
 It isn’t easy to find our online Canadian business peers, however, especially in specific niches or local areas.
 LinkedIn Groups provide an opportunity to reach out across our great country and connect in ways that were never possible before.

-Digging through hundreds of groups on LinkedIn can also be challenging, especially now that LinkedIn got the crazy idea to seriously limit searching on free accounts (which may be it’s undoing, but that’s another article).
+Digging through hundreds of groups on LinkedIn can also be challenging, especially now that LinkedIn got the crazy idea to seriously limit searching on free accounts.
 Probably the most important thing to keep in mind is having a lot of members doesn’t necessarily make for a great group.
 You should consider how active the group is and how much discussion there is, which isn’t necessarily the same thing.
 A group may have lots of new discussions, for example, but the majority of those posts may link to member websites.

 LinkedIn does allow you to search for keywords, such as “Canadian business”.
 On the search results page, select “Groups” from the menu.
 There is little logic in the order of the results, which necessitates viewing all pages of results to find a few groups you want to join.
 Choose wisely because LinkedIn is much more restricted than other networks, with a limit of 50 groups you can join.
 Hopefully they’ll reconsider their limit in the future.

 We’ve gathered up a selection of the most popular Canadian business LinkedIn Groups for you and listed them below.
-We have focused on the business needs of Canadians seeking national or local networking, news, information, discussion and fellowship.
+We’ve focused on the business needs of Canadians seeking national or local networking, news, information, discussion and fellowship.
 There are many more Canadian niche groups on LinkedIn for you to discover when you have time to wade through search results.
 Join niche groups that attract your target market to round out your LinkedIn Group marketing strategy.

 Canadian Business Groups on LinkedIn